Mangesh-hole/CloudVandana-Associate-Software-Engineer-ASE--Coding-Assignment/README.md

 # Task-2: Create a RomanNumberToInteger function to convert Roman Numbers to Integer.
 # Task-3: Create a PangramCheck function to check whether the sentence Pangram or not.

 # JavaScript

+# Task-1: Create a ReverseWords function to reverse the sentence.
+# Task-2: Create a SortDescending function to the sort the Array.

+# HTML

+# Task-1: Create a basic Calculator using HTMl, CSS and JavaScript.
+# Task-2: Create a Survey Form using HTML, CSS and JavaScript.